Identity Definition

 Enterprise Strategy Reference Model

-Identity as a term is part of enterprise strategy modeling.
-Dragon1 places identity in relation to a company’s mission, goals, culture, vision and core values.
-See the diagram below its position.
+Identity, as a term, is part of enterprise strategy modeling.
+Dragon1 places identity at the heart of a company’s mission, goals, culture, vision, and core values.
+See the diagram below.

 Read Also